 Barriers to enter the cannabis accessory market are very low, as none of these products are directly plant touching.
 Without needing a license, these products can be sold in the United States and abroad through online sales.
 You’ll find cannabis accessories at dispensaries, smoke shops, art markets, and even Urban Outfitters.
 Online headshops tailored to specific aesthetics are common, and websites like Etsy allow anyone to get involved - even if they’re just selling Homer Simpson weed stickers.

-The destigmatization of cannabis plus the importance of social media cache with consumers has led to “high” design in this space (no, I won’t apologize for that pun).
+The destigmatization of cannabis plus the importance of Instagram-worthy aesthetics has led to “high” design in this space (no, I won’t apologize for that pun).
 This also means that some of these products would be considered “luxury” goods by many cannabis consumers.
 Many of them are also women-owned and target their products towards women.
 We are usually more easily suckered into shopping for things we don’t really need (or at least, I am).

 Accessory Brands on the Market

-With these low barriers to entry, there are thousands of cannabis accessory available from brands and local sellers alike.
+With these low barriers to entry, there are thousands of cannabis accessories available from brands and local sellers alike.
 Some of the most successful accessory brands have crossed over into the cannabis market with THC products.
 When it comes to marijuana accessories for women, there’s many to choose from.

 Edie Parker sells hand-blown glass pipes in the shape of fruits and flowers, high-end table top lighters, acrylic rolling tray inserts, and weed-themed tote bags.
 The brand started in 2011 as a women’s accessories brand before branching out into cannabis accessories with their Flower brand.
 Earlier this year, they partnered with MedMen for an exclusive line of cannabis products in California.
 The line included flower and disposable vape pens and pre-filled vape cartridges.